matthiku/cSpot/readme.md

 If a user chooses to allow provider verification, they need to "authorize" c-SPOT once to access their basic account information on those accounts.
 From then on, no further login is required anymore as long as they are logged in to those providers in the same browser program.

-Note: After the installation of this tool, the first user to register will be be getting non-revokable Administrator rights!
-(In technical terms, this is the user with id number 1.
+**Note**: After the installation of this tool, the first user to register will be be getting non-revokable Administrator rights!
+(In technical terms, this is the user with id number '1'.
 Of course, like everything else, this can be manipulated in the 'users' table of the database.)

 ### Data Access und User Roles
 User details and all information is stored in a (mySQL) database called 'cspot' in various tables.
 The major data tables are for users, songs, service plans and service plan items.
 Auxilliary information is stored in tables for user roles, service plan types and standard items for service plans.